DIVORCE IN NIGERIA

 We often receive this type of questions from the members of the public who because of the temporary financial difficulties are unable to afford the engagement of the services of a lawyer for divorce matters.
 Meanwhile, the answer to the above question is both Yes and No. It is YES in the sense that a divorce petitioner at the customary court does not necessarily require a lawyer to engage in a divorce process.
 A party with a customary marriage may simply engage the services of a lawyer only for the drafting of the simple customary court divorce petition and represent himself or herself personally in the court.
 However, a person divorcing in a customary court is also advised to engage the services of a lawyer where there is a likelihood of contention in such a divorce matter.

 The answer to the above question can also be said to be NO, where the marriage to be divorced is a statutory marriage.
 This is because a statutory marriage can only be divorced at the High Court, which is a court of a superior record.
-It is a court that is strictly adhered to certain norms and rules and the court may not grant an audience to non-lawyer.
+It is a court that is strictly adhered to certain norms and rules and non-lawyer might not be able to competently represent himself or herself in such a court.
 Therefore, the services of a lawyer are not only required to draft the lengthy divorce petition at the High Court, but lawyers are also required to represent either the divorce parties (petitioner and respondent) throughout the divorce process.

 An indigent person with statutory marriage seeking a divorce may contact any law firm in his or her vicinity to inquire whether they offer pro-bono services.
 However, lawyers rarely offer pro-bono or free services for a divorce matter because it is not considered a grave legal problem that could warrant the free services of lawyers, but a lawyer may subsidize the cost of divorce for an indigent person on the compassionate ground.